• Skip to primary navigation

 After the prep, notice a couple of facts.
 You will understand whether it is fit or not.

-Firstly, if your heels move in its position, the skate is not a proper fit for you.
+Firstly, if your heels move in their position, the skate is not a proper fit for you.
 An adequately fitted skate doesn’t need foot repositioning.
 If your foot is not sitting naturally, it is not a proper fit.

 Types of Size